sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 2. The administration URL of the Administration Server.
 3. The user credentials for the domain’s system administrator.

 Now run the `a2c-healthcheck.sh` to check and export the running domain.
+Copy the following command and arguments into your terminal:

+	/u01/oracle_jcs_app2cloud/bin/a2c-healthcheck.sh -oh /u01/wins/wls1036 -adminUrl t3://localhost:7001 -adminUser weblogic -outputDir /u01/jcs_a2c_output

 During the execution enter the administrator’s password: *welcome1*, when prompted for it.

 	[oracle@localhost app-2-cloud]$ /u01/oracle_jcs_app2cloud/bin/a2c-healthcheck.sh -oh /u01/wins/wls1036 -adminUrl t3://localhost:7001 -adminUser weblogic -outputDir /u01/jcs_a2c_output
 	JDK version is 1.8.0_60-b27